SalomePlatform/yacs/doc/calculator.rst

-* the inclusion of   SALOME_Component.idl   and   SALOME_Exception.idl  files, necessary for each SALOME component (the CALCULATOR interface inherit from  Engines::Component  to benefit common services),
+* the inclusion of   SALOME_Component.idl   and   SALOME_Exception.idl  files, necessary for each SALOME component (the CALCULATOR interface inherit from  Engines::EngineComponent  to benefit common services),